doged-io/doged/doc/build-osx.md

     brew install librsvg

-Build Dogecash
+Build dogd
 -----------------

 Before you start building, please make sure that your compiler supports C++17.

-1. Clone the Dogecash source code and cd into `bitcoin-abc`
+1. Clone the dogd source code and cd into `bitcoin-abc`

         git clone https://github.com/Bitcoin-ABC/bitcoin-abc.git
         cd bitcoin-abc

-2. Build Dogecash:
+2. Build dogd:

-    Configure and build the headless Dogecash binaries as well as the GUI.
+    Configure and build the headless dogd binaries as well as the GUI.

     You can disable the GUI build by passing `-DBUILD_BITCOIN_QT=OFF` to cmake.